mh_rep | R Documentation |

 |

-This function performs a multivariate analysis using Mahalanobis distance to assess the Climate Representativeness of input polygons
+This function performs a multivariate analysis using Mahalanobis distance to assess the climate representativeness of input polygons

 for a single time period.

-and climate_variables
+and study_area

-have matching CRSs.
+have matching CRSs with polygon

 Calculate the multivariate covariance matrix using climate data from all cells.